 The college's academic and occupational offerings have grown significantly over the years.
-The college now offers 96 associate degree programs, as well as 146 programs that lead to workforce training certificates.
+The college now offers 250 degree and certificate programs - 96 associate degree programs and 154 certificate programs.
 Academic programs are numerous and varied, ranging from animation to welding.
 Expanding students' transfer options are 31 associate degree programs that provide guaranteed transfer to the California State University system.